esl/MongooseIM/doc/modules/mod_commands.md

 ## Purpose

-This is a basic set of administration and client commands, which provide sort of an API for MongooseIM.
+This is a basic set of administration and client commands.
-The goal is to provide a consistent, easy to use API, providing enough information to allow for auto-generation of access methods.
+Our goal is to provide a consistent, easy to use API for MongooseIM.
+Both backend and client commands provide enough information to allow auto-generating access methods.
-It is currently used to provide REST API, both admin and client interface, and in the future may replace current implementation of mongooseimctl.
+We currently use it in our admin and client REST API interface.
+In the future it may replace the current mongooseimctl implementation.

 ## Configuration

-This module contains command definitions which are loaded when the module is activated.
+This module contains command definitions loaded when the module is activated.
-There are no more configuration parameters, so the following entry in config file is sufficient:
+There are no more configuration parameters, so the following entry in the config file is sufficient:

 ```
 {mod_commands, []]},